Neighborhoods Guide

 From Camptown to Irvington

-Irvington's history is a story of a community that forged its own path.
-Originally settled in the 17th century, the area was known as "Camptown" until 1852 when it was renamed in honor of the renowned American writer Washington Irving.
 In 1898, it officially became a town, developing into a significant industrial hub.
 While the town has faced urban challenges over the decades, it has a resilient community that is actively working toward revitalization.
-Landmarks like Irvington Park, designed by the same firm that worked on New York's Central Park, stand as a testament to the town's commitment to preserving its natural beauty and history.
+Landmarks like Irvington Park, designed by the Olmsted Brothers (the same firm behind New York's Central Park), stand as a testament to the town's commitment to preserving its natural beauty and history.

 A Community that Cultivates and Connects